Abject art explores themes that challenge and disrupt our notions of cleanliness and propriety, often involving the body and bodily functions.

 An NFT (Non-Fungible Token) is a type of digital asset that represents ownership or proof of authenticity of a unique item or piece of content in digital form.

-Nouveau réalisme was a French art movement in the 1960s that can be regarded as a European counterpart to pop art.
+Nouveau réalisme was a French art movement in the 1960s that is sometimes considered a European counterpart to American pop art.

 Oil painting involves using pigments mixed with a drying oil medium as the binding agent.